souley95/Take-Test/README.md

 Functionality:

 - The app should start on the Query Activity, which allows you to tap what you are looking for and get redirected to the PhotosListActivity
 P.S.
-I had something crashing on my IDE when I tried to set the query edit text in the photoList supportBar, that's the reason why the    query is in a separate activity , so I can build the minimum.
+I had something crashing on my IDE when I tried to set the query edit text in the photoList supportBar.
+That's the reason why the    query is in a separate activity , so I could finish the basic functionality.
 It would have definetly been more effcient having all components in one activity.

 Task undone: